TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 <input data-controller="input">
 ```

-This will attach a the Stimulus controller that is located `app/javascript/input_controller.js`, if you want to add a new
+This will attach a the Stimulus controller that is located in `app/javascript/controllers/input_controller.js`.
+If you want to add a new
-controller, create a file `some_name_controller.js` and it will be automatically loaded by Rails.
+controller, create a file `some_name_controller.js` and it will be automatically loaded.

 An empty controller looks something like this: